-What is the range of tobacco products sold in B.C.?
+What kinds of tobacco products are sold in B.C.?

-When people think of tobacco products, they usually think of cigarettes, but there are a range of alternative tobacco products.
-Examples of tobacco products sold in B.C. include:
+When people think of tobacco products, they usually think of cigarettes, but a range of tobacco products are sold in B.C.
+These include:

 Are alternative tobacco products safe?

-What are the health concerns of the different types of tobacco products?
+What are the health risks of different tobacco products?

 People who use smokeless tobacco are at higher risk of: